Darpan24/Sales-Data-Analysis/README.md

 # Sales Data Analysis Dashboard

-This repository contains a comprehensive analysis of sales data from a water mineral manufacturing company.
+This repository contains a comprehensive analysis of sales data from a manufacturing company.
 The analysis aims to provide actionable insights into various aspects of the business, including revenue trends, order distribution, product performance, customer demographics, and more.

 ## Table of Contents
 1. [Introduction](#introduction)